osgi/osgi/org.osgi.test.cases.zigbee/README.md

 * Throughout the xml file there must be at least one endpoint with a server cluster having a command and the respective response defined (if the response is not the default one).
+* Each cluster element in zcl.xml file must define at least one server side command.
+* The CT will call the ZCLCluster.invoke() method with the raw frame specified by the zclFrame attribute of a command definition in the zcl.xml file.
+  The returned ZCLFrame.getBytes() byte array, will be then compared with the raw frame specified in the xml file for the response command (if response_id is specified).
+  If response_id is not specified, the CT will assume that the response **must** be the Default Response.

 If the nodes have a UserDescriptor, the CT will change it.